mveillon/main-line/README.md

 This runs all the unit tests outside of `watcher` mode and generates a coverage report.

 ## npm run gen-puzzles
-This will generate puzzles and analyze every possible move the player can play for whatever opening and settings are specified in `src/puzzles/generatePuzzles.ts` in the `SETTINGS` object at the bottom of the file.
+This will generate puzzles and analyze every possible move the player can play for all puzzles in `PGNs.ts`.
+New puzzles can be added or commented out to this file as needed.